arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/debugger/debugger.md

 ## Conclusion

-In this tutorial, you learned how to connect your UNO R4 Minima board to a J-link device using the SWD pins and use it with the Ozone debugger.
+In this tutorial, you learned how to connect your UNO R4 Minima board to a J-Link device using the SWD pins and use it with the Ozone debugger.
 We also went through how to create a file with Arduino IDE that can be debugged in Ozone.
 And eventually how to use the Ozone debugger to debug an Arduino sketch.